ranareehanaslam/Flask-On-Elastic-Bean-Stalk-Dlib-CMAKE/README.md

 6. Activate the virtual environment by running the `activate` command.
 7. Go back to the previous directory using `cd ..`.
 8. Install all the libraries required for the project.
+9. Run & Test your project
+10. Freeze(Generate) the requirements.txt file
-9. Set up the config file `.ebextensions` folder with `custom_ami or any name.conf`.
+11. Set up the config file `.ebextensions` folder with `custom_ami or any name.conf`.